 To say we were looking forward to Egypt v New Zealand would probably have been an exaggeration.
 I mean, it was a random football match, exactly the kind of game you love getting a tournaments, but we all felt it would probably be a low-scoring affair and it was really just an appetiser for the main course to come later on.

-It was Wood who opened the scoring on 17 minutes, nodding in Tommy Smith’s flick on to put New Zealand ahead, but the lead didn’t last and Aboutrika played the ball through to a certain Mohamed Salah, who just stayed onside to equalise and do something he has thus far failed to do in his otherwise exceptional Liverpool career – score at Old Trafford.
+It was Wood who opened the scoring on 17 minutes, nodding in Tommy Smith’s flick on to put New Zealand ahead, but the lead didn’t last and Aboutrika played the ball through to a certain Mohamed Salah, then still playing for FC Basel in Switzerland, who just stayed onside to equalise.

 The Main Event – Brazil v Belarus.